 While we have many San Diego Zoo Safari Park tips, we're ranking "have a plan" pretty high among our tips.
 That's because things will go smoother if you know where you're headed.
 Our suggested plan for people who do not plan to do any additional safaris or adventures is as follows:

 Arrive at park opening.
 Take the Nairobi Walk to to Lorikeet Landing to feed the birds.
 Then, hop on the African Plains Trail (stopping to enjoy Elephant Valley and Lion Camp along the way) to the African Loop to the Africa Tram (you’ll see signs for Africa Tram along the way).

 That route will take you through almost the entire Safari Park and its residents, except for some areas that can only be reached by, well, a safari.
 You can see shows, listen to keeper talks and enjoy animal encounters along the way.
-If you see a show or talk that interests you on the entertainment guide, you can modify your plan to attend.
-Keep in mind that nothing is close to anything else, so try to see everything you want to see in an area before moving on.
+If you see a show or talk that interests you on the entertainment guide, modify your plan to attend.
+Keep in mind that nothing is close to anything else.
+So definitely try to see everything you want to see in an area before moving on.
 There will be a lot of walking, so try to choose a path that will take you near a show around showtime.
 There are multiple playgrounds and shady areas to rest.

 If you need a private area to nurse a baby, the Ranger Station behind the carousel has a room for nursing mothers, but there are also many shady benches around the Safari Park where you can feed your baby if you are not in that area when baby needs to eat.

 Use Disability Services